cinnData/PythonBootcamp/[PY-05] NumPy and Matplotlib.md

 To create a figure with `pyplot`, we call in a single input one or several functions.
 Each `pyplot` function makes some change to the figure, such as changing the default size, adding a title, plotting lines, decorating the plot with labels, etc. This is illustrated by the following example, in which we plot together three curves, a linear, a quadratic and a cubic curve.

-First, we fill a 1D array with linearly spaced values, tightly close, so we can create a smooth curve.
+First, we fill a 1D array with linearly spaced values.
+With 100 points, we can create a visual effect so the lines look like smooth curves.

 ```
 In [20]: t = np.linspace(0, 2, 100)